openethereum/openethereum.github.io/Fether-FAQ.md

 $ /path/to/fether --chain ropsten --light
 ```

-### How to launch Fether with a separately launched Parity Ethereum node
+### How to launch Fether with a separately launched Parity Ethereum node?

 Fether will download and install Parity Ethereum if it is not already installed.
 Fether will run a Parity Ethereum light client node if Parity Ethereum has not already been launched separately.